Julia is a gamer, fanfiction writer and overall fan of anything remotely related to technology.

 Gary, Spongebob's pet snail, often has to be fed a wide variety of food.
 He represents gluttony.

 Last but not least, the main character: Spongebob.
 He has the characteristics to represent lust.

 But that's not the theory I want to talk about right now.

-In the 1940's, nuclear arms testing were carried put on the Bikini Atoll.
+In the 1940s, nuclear arms testing was carried out on the Bikini Atoll.
 According to the official Nickelodeon synopsis for Spongebob Squarepants, Bikini Bottom is situated right below Bikini Atoll.

 RIGHT BELOW BIKINI ATOLL.

 That means that the whole Bikini Bottom population is full of grossly mutated sealife.

 Ed, Edd n Eddy was a cartoon that followed three friends and their misadventures as they tried to make enough money to buy themselves some Jawbreakers.
 Although it was a fun cartoon to watch on Cartoon Network over 14 years ago, rewatching the episodes with a somewhat more mature outlook now, things go from funny to seriously upsetting real fast.

 We'll start with Ed.
 Ed is a victim of emotional abuse and parental favoritism.
 His room is small, dirty, and neglected.
 His sister Sarah, on the other hand, has a life of luxury.
 Her room is huge, her bed is twice as big as Ed's and her room is spotless.